mcoulont/LeibnizProject/Markdown/every_ethic_without_dead_end_is_utilitarian.md

 Being given a situation (also named state following the usual terminology in artificial intelligence: see [this Wikipedia page](https://en.wikipedia.org/wiki/Intelligent_agent#Objective_function) for example), an ethic tells if the action is right or wrong in the situation.

 --MATH_START--
-Throughout this page, let $S$ be the state of states and $A$ the set of actions.
+Throughout this page, let $S$ be the set of states and $A$ the set of actions.

 $\mathbf{Definition}$\
 An ethic is a function from $S × A$ to $\{⊥ ,⊤\}$, where $⊥$ is the image for actions being unethical and $⊤$ the one for ethical actions.